SysBioChalmers/Human-maps/README.md

-## Human1-maps repository
+## Human-maps repository

-This repository contains metabolic maps for the [Human-GEM](https://github.com/SysBioChalmers/Human-GEM) (Human1) and are served by [Metabolic Atlas](www.metabolicAtlas.com).
+This repository contains metabolic maps for the [Human-GEM](https://github.com/SysBioChalmers/Human-GEM) (Human1) and are served by [Metabolic Atlas](https://www.metabolicatlas.com).

 ### Content